geopython/pygeoapi/docs/source/tour.rst

 At this point, you've installed pygeoapi, set configurations and started the server.

-pygeoapi's default configuration comes setup with two simple vector datasets and a sample process.
+pygeoapi's default configuration comes setup with two simple vector datasets, a STAC collection and a sample process.
 Note that these resources are straightforward examples of pygeoapi's baseline functionality, designed to get the user up and running with as little barriers as possible.

 Let's check things out.
 In your web browser, go to http://localhost:5000